-Traumatic brain injury, or more commonly called “head injury”, is a broad term that describes a variety of injuries and damage to the scalp, skull, brain and underlying tissue and blood vessels in the head.
+Traumatic brain injury, or more commonly called head injury, describes a variety of injuries to the scalp, skull, brain and underlying tissue and blood vessels in the head.

-Varying degrees of symptoms including temporary or permanent loss of consciousness, nausea, vomiting, headache, giddiness, and loss of memory may appear associated with the severity of the head injury.
-The signs and symptoms of a head injury may occur immediately or develop slowly over several hours to days.
-Even if no serious injury is found, careful watching with a responsible adult either at home or hospital must occur in the first 24 – 48 hours after the injury.
+These symptoms may occur immediately or develop slowly over several hours to days.
+Even if no serious injury is found, careful observation by a responsible adult must occur in the first 24 – 48 hours after the injury.

-For the 1st 24 hour after a head injury, the person SHOULD NOT:
+For the first 24 hours after a head injury, the person SHOULD NOT:

-Call for help or go to the emergency department if:
+Call for help and go to the Emergency Department if:

 Subscribe to our mailing list to get the updates to your inbox